spicysomtam/k3s-aws-cluster/README.md

 Once the cluster is built, you will need to get the kubeconfig to start using it.

-Previously you would have had to ssh on to one the k3s nodes and get it from root ~/.kube/config.
+Previously you would have had to ssh on to one the k3s nodes and get it from root ~/.kube/config, which may be a problem if you don't have a bastion host.
+Now you can get it from master0 console; see the next sub section.

-Once you have it, edit the server url in the kubeconfig and replace 127.0.0.1 with the load balancer dns name.
+Once you have the kubeconfig, edit the server url in the kubeconfig and replace 127.0.0.1 with the load balancer dns name.

 ### kubeconfig can be displayed to master0 console